Glitched-GitHub/Python-Expense-Tracker/README.md

 - Primary Language:

-  Javascript.
+  Python.

 - Frameworks and Libraries:

-  Pure Javascript was used with Import Time as the only library used.
+  Import Time was the only library used.

 **Project Duration**